 Welcome!

 My name is Ata Suanda.
 I am a Coastal Physical Oceanographer and I study the ocean processes that deliver or alter water properties next to the world’s coastlines.
-I am an Assistant Professor in the Department of Physics and Physical Oceanography at the University of North Carolina Wilmington.
+I am an Associate Professor in the Department of Physics and Physical Oceanography at the University of North Carolina Wilmington.
 This is my research blog and website.
 Please contact me if you find something interesting.

 Ata Suanda (suandas@uncw.edu)